 - Overlooking details (leading to many errors or incompletions)

-If you struggle with attention deficit, you most likely also struggle with hyperfocus.
-This is when you allow yourself to become absorbed in distractions, such as video games, television, or a book.
-In turn, you hyperfocus on low-priority activities in order to avoid responsibilities.
+Attention deficit can also lead to problems with hyperfocus.
+You may become absorbed in distractions, such as video games, television, or a book.
+In turn, you hyper-focus on low-priority activities to avoid responsibilities.

 Disorganization and Forgetfulness